How do I know who to call for a garage door repair Louisville, KY?

 - Does the garage door company have a professional presentation?

-Want to learn more about choosing a professional, see choosing a garage door repair company in Louisville.
+Want to learn more about choosing a professional, see the video on choosing a garage door repair company in Louisville below.

 What are garage door torsion springs and how do torsion springs work?

 Garage Door torsion springs are the primary part that moves any overhead door.
 A garage door without torsion springs or with a broken spring is next to worthless and is basically a wall.
 Torsion springs’ primary job is to offset the actual weight of your overhead door.
 When the spring is not there, or you have a broken spring now you or your garage door opener must pick up the entire weight of the door.
 I get told a lot that “well that door is just a lightweight metal door, it doesn’t need springs”.
 It is true that many of the builder grade door that are installed in new homes are lighter than the old wood doors.
 The new doors for an average 2-car garage door will weigh 180-220 lbs without springs.
 The average person is not going to be able to pick up a garage door with no torsion springs.
 Most of the 2-car garage doors will have two springs bolted together in the center of the door.
 When one spring is broken, the door will weigh 90-110 lbs, which is still more than most people can lift.
 None of the garage door openers for residential garage doors are designed to pickup more than 20-30 lbs on a regular basis.
 On top of that, the door is definitely not designed to be pulled on by more than 20-30 lbs.
 I see homeowners trying it all the time and they are doing nothing but damaging either the door or the opener and unfortunately sometimes both.